jwatson-CO-edu/CogArch/ANN/Bayes-NN.md

 ### Motivation
 * DNN Issues
+    - Point estimate only: tries to evaluate the maximum likelihood point estimates or MLE by maximizing the likelihood of the seen data given the parameters of the NN
-    - Prone to overfitting
+    - Prone to overfitting: fails to generalize
-    - Overconfident predictions
+    - Overconfident predictions, Unpredictable for out-of-distribution examples
     - Confidence is not modeled
-    - Max. likelihood point estimate only

 ### Goals
 * Quantify uncertainty associated with deep network predictions